Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

 We have also tested our methods on the BT474 cell line data from \cite{Snijders03}.
 See \cite{Pollack99, Pollack02} for a different experimental technique involving BT474 and a discussion of the implications for breast cancer.
 This cell line has also been used by, e.g., \cite{Zhao04}, who based their experimental technique on SNPs rather than array CGH.

-For a scan of the entire genome we detect 63 change-points with the statistic \eq{LR} at a 0.05 genome wide significance threshold of $b = 5.2$; and we detect 67 using the pseudo-sequential procedure. with a threshold of 4.7.
-Since the estimated standard deviation of the observations can vary considerably from one chromosome to the next, we consider also several individual chromosomes.
+For a scan of the entire genome, which involves slightly more than 2000 observations, we detect 63 change-points with LLR at a 0.05 genome wide significance threshold of $b = 5.2$; and we detect 67 using the pseudo-sequential procedure with a threshold of 4.7.
+However, the data are organized by chromosomal location, and it turns out that the estimated standard deviation varies considerably from chromosome to chromosome.
+Although the cited literature typically involves scans of the entire genome, we find a scan of each chromosome using the estimated standard deviation of that chromosome more reasonable.

 We continue to use genome wide thresholds, which are 4.68 for CBS and 1.67 for Multi; but we now use standard deviations specific to each chromosome.
-Particularly interesting are chromosome 17, where an amplification at 17q23 appears to have implications for breast cancer, and chromosome 20, which appears to contain a large increase in copy number embedded in a modest increase in copy number.
+Particularly interesting are chromosome 17, where an increase in copy number appears to have implications for the severity of breast cancer, and chromosome 20, which appears to contain a second increase in copy number embedded in a modest increase in copy number.
 For chromosome 17, there are $m = 87$ observations, with an estimated standard deviation of 0.51.
-According to (\ref{LR}), Seq, CBS and Multi, there is an increase in copy number at the 35th observation (17q11.2-12), with a change back to baseline just two observations later.
+According to LLR, SLLR, CBS and Multi, there is an increase in copy number at the 35th observation (17q11.2-12), with a change back to baseline just two observations later.
 There is a second increase at the 50th observation (17q21.3) and a return to the baseline at the 66th (17q23).
 Chromosome 20 contains $m = 85$ observations, and the standard deviation is 0.59.
-The statistics \eq{LR}, Seq, CBS, and Multi again agree and detect a {\sl decrease} in copy number from the 38th (20q11.2) to the 52nd observation, followed by an increase from the 53rd (20q13) to the 68th (20q13.1).
+LLR, SLLR, CBS, and Multi again agree and detect a {\sl decrease} in copy number from the 38th (20q11.2) to the 52nd observation, followed by an increase from the 53rd (20q13) to the 68th (20q13.1).
 From the 69th observation there is an even larger increase until the 82nd (20q13.3), then a return to roughly the baseline value for the last three observations.